doctorfree/MusicPlayerPlus/README.md

 To re-activate MPD and disable Mopidy, issue the command `mppinit mpd`.
 Easily switch back and forth between MPD and Mopidy with `mppinit mpd` and `mppinit mopidy`.
-Note that MusicPlayerPlus continues to use the MPD configured `music_directory` as the master music library location.
+Note that MusicPlayerPlus continues to use the configured `MUSIC_DIR` as the master music library location.
-To change the location of the music library, edit `~/.config/mpd/mpd.conf`, set `music_directory` to the new location, and run `mppinit sync` to synchronize the music library location across Beets, MPD, Mopidy, and downloaders.
+To change the location of the music library, edit `~/.config/musicplayerplus/config`, set `MUSIC_DIR` to the new location, and run `mppinit sync` to synchronize the music library location across Beets, MPD, Mopidy, and downloaders.

 ### Installing Navidrome